vekbui96/robot/Readme.txt

-I used github, it should be located in this file
+Using Objectes, I made a POS system used typically in food resturants to order food.